TurtleSun/Simple-Crypto-CTF/README.md

-# Course-CTF1
+# Simple-Crypto-CTF
 ### by Michelle Sun

-Welcome to the Course-CTF1 repository.
+Welcome to the Simple-Crypto-CTF repository.
 This project contains several cryptographic challenges, each accompanied by detailed explanations and scripts to help solve them.

 For comprehensive documentation on each challenge, please refer to the markdown files located in the `WriteUp` folder.